 Providing a suitable test-taking environment is important to the success of all test takers.
 Despite everyone’s best efforts, occasionally issues arise.

 If you encounter a problem during a test administration, please first report your concern to the test center supervisor.
-Then, please send a follow-up letter to LSAC by email, postal mail, or fax.
+Then, please send a follow-up letter to LSAC by email or postal mail.
 LSAC must receive your letter within six calendar days following the test administration.

 In your letter to LSAC, please indicate “Test Center Complaint” in the subject line, and include your name, address, LSAC account number, the last four digits of your Social Security/Social Insurance number, the test center name, and the building or room in which you were tested, if you know it.